madhat5/HaitiFilm/README.md

     - each page is a new carousel for category
 - navbar --ox--
     - make static-top
-- login page update --ox--
+- login page functionality --ox--